DaveyGraham/Daveys_Deadband/README.md

 ![Screenshot (171)](https://github.com/user-attachments/assets/7c63b4b7-cee6-4831-8ee4-62eae532ef7b)

-Note that positive and negative offsets will cancel each other out, and that the final waveform is a version that has been 'collapsed down'.
+Note that positive and negative offsets will cancel each other out, and that the final waveform is a version that has been 'collapsed down', as pictured below.
+The resultant composite waveform has been overlayed in yellow.

 ![Screenshot (172)](https://github.com/user-attachments/assets/df1beb70-c474-4439-95be-c61b2aa229eb)